 The Latino Studies Program at the University of Massachusetts Boston offers students the opportunity to enrich their understanding of Latino experiences within a historical, linguistic, religious, social, racial, and cultural context.
-Our goal is to help students develop a complex and interdisciplinary understanding of the historical processes underlying the formation of Latino communities, the factors that affect the everyday lives of Latinos, and the role of social and cultural practices in constituting Latino identities.
-The program is home to a vibrant community of students, faculty, and staff committed to supporting Latino students and maintaining the relationship between Latino Studies and the lived realities of Latino communities in greater Boston and New England.
+Our goal is to help students develop a complex understanding of the historical processes that inform the formation of Latino communities, the factors that effect the everyday lives of Latinos, and the role of social and cultural practices in the constitution of Latino identities.
+An interdisciplinary program of study, Latino Studies examines how Latinos negotiate their economic, social, political, and cultural identities.
+The program fosters a vibrant community of students, faculty, and staff at UMass Boston committed to maintaining the relationship between Latino Studies and the lived realities of Latino communities in the greater Boston area and New England.

 Find a Job, Internship, or Co-Op